 The St. Louis Zoo in Forest Park is rightfully recognized as a leading zoo in animal management, research, conservation, and education.
 Admission is free although there is a fee for the train, childrens zoo and a few of the special shows.
 It's 90 acres is home to 24,000 exotic animals, many of them rare and endangered.
 They are constantly renovating the habitats and making it a much better place for the animals to live.

+extensive outdoor areas for the apes to hang out in.
 Sea Lion Sound is it's newest large renovation and combines the popular Sea Lion Basin and Sea Lion Show in a 1.5-acre spectacular new exhibit right in the heart of the Zoo.
 There's even a 35 foot long underwater viewing tunnel where visitors can see the sea lions swimming around.

 Big Cat Country takes the form of a large wheel.
 Three large open yards, almost one-third of an acre each, have trees and shrubs, boulders and a pool.
 The center yard has a 27-foot-high waterfall.
 There are four smaller yards that provide excellent viewing or photographing of the climbing cats.
 This photo with the chain link fence doesn't show off the impressive realistic looking big cat habitat.